roelbertens/scrape_save_search/README.md

     ```bash
     docker build --build-arg city=<value> -t iens_scraper .
     ```
 3. Run the container that scrapes and saves the output for you in BigQuery.
+The volume mount is optionally and comes in handy if you want the data and logs to be stored locally as well.
     ```bash
     docker run --name iens_container -v /tmp:/app/dockeroutput iens_scraper
     ```
-    - Optionally: mount the output to your local pc as well (could be handy for logs)

 ## Details for each step